TACACS+ vs. Radius: What’s the Difference?

 TACACS+ or RADIUS- The Better Choice For Your Organization

-TACACS+ and RADIUS have made a prominent case for being a superior network security protocol per industry standards.
+TACACS+ and RADIUS are both excellent network security protocols per industry standards.
 However, every organization has specific needs and may want to weigh their choices before you can opt for a protocol to secure your network.
-The RADIUS is the way forward if you are an organization looking for a simple, out-of-the-box implementation.
+RADIUS is the way forward if you are an organization looking for a simple, out-of-the-box implementation.

 Suppose you are an organization with many devices, a mix of routers and switches that need to be secured, and also have to control user access for accounting purposes.
 Then RADIUS is the clear winner and a better choice.